CyberFlameGO/svnpython/Doc/faq/gui.rst

 `The Mac port <http://python.org/download/mac>`_ by Jack Jansen has a rich and ever-growing set of modules that support the native Mac toolbox calls.
-The port supports MacOS X's Carbon libraries.

-By installing the `PyObjc Objective-C bridge
-<http://pyobjc.sourceforge.net>`_, Python programs can use MacOS X's
+The port includes support for MacOS9 and MacOS X's Carbon libraries.
+By installing the `PyObjc Objective-C bridge <http://pyobjc.sourceforge.net>`_, Python programs can use MacOS X's Cocoa libraries.
-Cocoa libraries.
 See the documentation that comes with the Mac port.

-:ref:`Pythonwin <windows-faq>` by Mark Hammond includes an interface to the Microsoft Foundation Classes and a Python programming environment that's written mostly in Python using the MFC classes.
+:ref:`Pythonwin <windows-faq>` by Mark Hammond includes an interface to the Microsoft Foundation Classes and a Python programming environment using it that's written mostly in Python.

 Tkinter questions